OUSmartInfrastructure/IoT_over_Swarm/README.md

 * Phase-B: WIFI-over-Serial Connectivity Setup
 * Phase-C: Green-house Connectivity Setup
 ## Project-A: Satellite Connectivity Setup
+* The deployment of the satellite connectivity involved involved:
-* Purchase the Swarm M138 Kit
+* * Procurement of Swarm M138 Board
+  * Registration of Supporting Python Program
+  * Monitoring of Satellite Constellations
 ## Getting Started
 To get things started, it was required to:
 * Purchase the Swarm M138 Kit